-Venous stasis ulcers are open wounds that appear on your legs and feet when you have poor circulation and varicose veins.
+Venous stasis ulcers are open wounds that appear on your legs and feet when you have poor circulation.
 If you develop these painful, severe sores, wound care specialist Wayne Rash, DPM, of Anaheim Wound Care in Anaheim, California, can help.
 Dr. Rash uses advanced tests like real-time bacterial fluorescence imaging to assess your ulcers and specializes in the most advanced wound therapies to help ulcers heal.
 To benefit from Dr. Rash’s expertise in venous stasis ulcer treatments, call Anaheim Wound Care today or book an appointment online.

 You might benefit from venous stasis ulcer treatments if you have an open wound (ulcer) on your leg or foot.

 Venous stasis ulcers typically develop if you have advanced chronic venous insufficiency (CVI).
 This condition arises when the valves in your leg veins don’t work as they should.
 The valves are supposed to open as blood pumps up the legs, then close in between to prevent gravity from drawing the blood back down to your feet.

 If your valves are weak or damaged, blood can leak back through the improperly sealed valves and pool in the veins.
 This pooling is what causes unsightly varicose veins.
 CVI can cause fluid retention and damage to the tissues, encouraging wound development.

 These wounds — venous stasis ulcers — are resistant to healing.
 They can penetrate the deep layers of tissue down to the bone and are likely to get infected.
 A severe infection could lead to tissue death (gangrene) and loss of the affected limb.
 Venous stasis ulcer treatments at Anaheim Wound Care help your wounds to heal and prevent amputation.